D-Whipp/interview-questions/html/html-interview-questions.md

 ## Define multipart form data?

 Multipart form data is one of the values of the enctype attribute.
+It's necessary if the user will upload a file through the form.
 It is used to send the file data to the server-side for processing.
 The other valid values of the enctype attribute are text/plain and application/x-www-form-urlencoded.

-## Describe HTML layout structure.
+## Describe HTML layout structure

 Every web page has different components to display the intended content and a specific UI.
 But still, there are few things which are templated and are globally accepted way to structure the web page, such as: